StackVista/stackstate-docs/use/views/events_perspective.md

 ### Topology Filters

 The elements (components and relations) included in a view are defined by the topology filters in the **View Filters** > **Topology Filters** pane on the left side of the screen.
 Only events relating to these elements or the view itself will be visible in the Events Perspective.
-You can [change the topology filters](/use/views/filters.md) at any time to show events for a different set of elements.
+You can [change the topology filters](/use/views/filters.md) at any time to list the events for a different set of elements.

 ### Event filters